-When undertaking impairment reviews to assess whether assets or cash generating units are held at the lower of cost or recoverable amount, recoverable amount is defined as its value in use.
+When undertaking impairment reviews to assess whether assets or cash generating units are held at the lower of cost, depreciated replacement cost or recoverable amount, recoverable amount is defined as its value in use.
 Recoverable amount is normally assessed using discounted cash flow techniques for all anticipated cash flows to generate a net present value.